syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 {% endhighlight %}
 {% endtabs %}

-In the below code snippet, the TimePickerColumn is defined in SfDataGrid.
+In the below code snippet, the TimePickerColumn is defined in Data Grid.

 {% tabs %}
 {% highlight xaml %}